 The document establishes examination expectations for skimmers and the related devices (peripherals) that are used to extract account data in an unauthorized manner.

-Adherence to these requirements ensures that examinations are performed in a standardized way and improves the reliability of the data.
+Adherence to these requirements supports performance of examinations in a standardized way and improves the reliability of the data.

 Forensic science service providers (FSSPs) that examine magnetic card readers are encouraged to meet this standard.